COCA Overview Information

 COCA Side Effects & Safety

-Coca leaf without the cocaine (decocainized) is safe for most people when used in normal food amounts.
-The cocaine contained in the coca leaf is safe for use on the eye or skin when prescribed and monitored by a medical professional.
+Coca leaf without the cocaine (decocainized) is LIKELY SAFE for most people when used in normal food amounts.
+The cocaine contained in the coca leaf is LIKELY SAFE for use on the eye or skin when prescribed and monitored by a medical professional.

-Cocaine is UNSAFE and illegal for either medicinal or recreational self-use.
-Cocaine can cause hyperactivity, restlessness, excitement, migraineheadaches, seizures, strokes, heart attacks, aneurysms, high blood pressure, and liver and kidney failure.
+Cocaine is LIKELY UNSAFE when taken by mouth for medicinal uses and UNSAFE when taken by mouth or inhaled for recreational uses.
+Cocaine is illegal and can cause hyperactivity, restlessness, excitement, migraine headaches, seizures, strokes, heart attacks, aneurysms, high blood pressure, and liver and kidney failure.

 As little as 1/4 of a teaspoon of cocaine can be deadly.
 Cocaine is highly addictive.